spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 ## Getting Help and Reporting Bugs Guidelines

-The entire purpose of doing a public testing phase is to collect as much feedback as possible.
+The purpose of doing a public testing phase is to collect as much feedback as possible.
 To make this easier for both our testers and the Lokinet team, we ask that our testers stick to the following guidelines.

 ### Getting Help